Toronto Chinatown - Impressions

 Shopping in Chinatown Toronto - not that easy

-Generally the food in Chinatown.
+In general, the food in Chinatown.
 It's not that easy to find your way around.
-Exotic dishes, which we do not know, we find here in abundance.
-Some grocery stores adapt and present their goods in English.
-However, many do not.
+Exotic dishes, that we don't know, we find here in abundance.
+Some grocery stores are adapting and displaying their wares in English.
+However, many do not do this.
 Or they can't because there is no English name for their products.
-So we stand in front of many a shop window or store shelf with a questioning look.
-If we seek help from the shop staff, the questioning look is often simply returned.
+So we stand in front of some shop windows or store shelves with a questioning look.
+If we seek help from store employees, the questioning look is often simply returned.
 Either because they don't understand what we're asking.
 Or because there are no English names for the dishes.
-English is not the main language in this part of town.
-We are therefore looking for shops where the goods are also explained in English.
+English is not the primary language in this part of the city.
+That's why we look for stores where the goods are explained in English.

 There are exciting things to discover there.
 Pink rice cakes, yeast snails, like the ones we have at the bakery around the corner.
 Dumplings filled with pork, green or black beans.
 They come rolled in sesame seeds.
 We also find spring rolls with vegetable filling.
 At a bakery we discover Lotus Pastry, pastries made from sesame seeds.
 This is baked in the shape of a flower and looks almost lifelike in its colors.
 Finally, in the shop window, it adorns a structure for wedding cakes.